WA6YDQ/dbasic/Readme.txt

 Numeric variables are pre-defined as arrays without a DIM statement. a is the same as a(0), and a(0) thru a(10) are initialized to 0 at program start (as are b() thru z().
-The dim statement can be used to make larger arrays.
+The dim statement can be used to make arrays larger than 10.

 User functions can be defined. def fn{a..z}
 An example: